Nomankey/sauceCartelTypography/README.md

 **A mouse responsive logo of hiphop label sauce cartel**

-* when the mouse goes above the logo, words spread out like if it's a fluid
+* when the mouse goes above the logo, words spread out like if it's some kind of fluid

 * after the mouse is no longer on the logo, words come back into their original form

-## The link for the project
+## The link of the project
 https://nomankey.github.io/sauceCartelTypography/